Your bag is empty

-The short answer is yes, and then some!
+The short answer to the question, "does weed or cannabis help nausea", is yes, and then some.
 Basically, cannabis can help to suppress nausea and sometimes even address the underlying issues that may be causing it.
-In addition, cannabis strains with moderate to high amounts of THC are also known to stimulate appetite.
+In addition, cannabis strains with moderate to high amounts of THC are also known to stimulate appetite, which is why some of the best edibles for nausea contain cannabis.
 This can be vitally important if you are undergoing chemotherapy and experiencing a condition known as CINV.
 CINV stands for “Chemotherapy-Induced Nausea and Vomiting” and is a common occurrence for cancer patients undergoing chemotherapy treatment.

 Nausea is defined as an urge to vomit which can either be acute or chronic.
 Most people are not aware that vomiting is actually a protective mechanism built into the body.
 The sensation is designed to facilitate the elimination of toxins.
 This may include toxins from ingested foods and beverages that are poisonous in general, have gone bad, or your body is intolerant of (like dairy for those who are lactose intolerant).
 Many people suffer from nausea associated with chemotherapy and we will address this in the next section.
 Whatever the cause, most people feel relief after vomiting.
 This is because, through this act, toxins are being released.